 To pursue certification as a Recovery Peer Advocate, an individual must meet the following minimum requirements:

-- Hold a high school diploma or have their GED and pass the International Certification and Reciprocity Consortium (IC-RC) exam;
+- Hold a high school diploma or have their GED;

-- Complete 46 hours of required training (advocacy, mentoring and education, recovery and wellness, and ethical responsibility);
+- Complete 50 hours of required training (advocacy, mentoring and education, recovery wellness support, ethical responsibility and Medication Supported Recovery (MSR);